 SET BACK – The horizontal distance from the property line, measured at right angles as set forth at § 160-17.
 The setback will be measured from the edge of a traveled way, not the centerline of the street or road.

+SHARED DRIVEWAY – A driveway providing access for up to three lots, provided that each lot served by the shared driveway has 50 feet of frontage on or public or private road or is otherwise in compliance with Section 140-18(12)(i).

 SHOPPING CENTER – A grouping of retail business and service uses on a single site with common parking facilities; or a single retail business with a floor space of 50,000 square feet or more.
 All such facilities shall direct access to a county, state or federal highway.

 SHORT-TERM RENTAL – A furnished house or apartment or any residence containing a kitchen where one or more rooms is rented for fewer than thirty consecutive days.